-The new coronavirus does relatively little harm so long as it stays in the nose and throat.
+The Covid-19 virus does relatively little harm so long as it stays in the nose and throat.
 However, when the virus makes its way down the windpipe to reach the peripheral branches of the respiratory tree and lung tissue, it can trigger a more severe phase of the disease.

 Essential oils have been used for generations to treat chest infections.
 Contemporary research has revealed that eucalyptus oil shows significant anti-viral activity as a vapour – see: Eucalyptus oil is antiviral.